jordydavelaar/raptor/README.md

 # RAPTOR++

 This is the developer branch of RAPTOR.
-Contributors; Jordy Davelaar, Thomas Bronzwaer.
+Contributors; Thomas Bronzwaer, Jordy Davelaar, Ziri Younsi.

 Code related papers;